David Finkle is a public school instructor in main Florida.Click on any strip in this post to expand it!

 It left me with a sinking feeling.

-Force-feeding, sweet-talking and bribes
+Force-feeding, sweet-talking and kickbacks

 Our class-made rubric lets us rate the day

 I am not a fan of rubrics, but this particular rubric is normally fun, and its utilized to rate the class as a whole, not a specific students work.

 The class normally appoints names to a terrific, typical, or not-so-great class duration, things like Uber-Meh-Yuck or Awesome-Average-Arg!.
 An excellent class duration is not a compliant class, however an enthusiastic engaged one.

 At the beginning of the year, we rank the class at the end of each duration.
 The class agreement always matches my rating.
 The truth that the class runs on a different vibe is what matters.